aorith/aorith.github.io/content/posts/aws-serverless-ip-counter/index.md

   }
 ```

-This setup is crucial for the next step, where we will enhance the lambda function count the source ip that access its URL using DynamoDB.

 ## Finishing our lambda function code

-Now that our basic AWS setup is complete, it's time to write our final lambda function with the required code to interact with the DynamoDB table and return the counter value.
+This is looking good.
+Now that our basic AWS setup is complete, it's time to write our final lambda function code.

 ### Updating the code